microsoft/coyote/docs/get-started/telemetry.md

 ## Telemetry in Coyote

-The [coyote test tool](../testing) collects usage data in order to help improve your experience.
+The [coyote tool](using-coyote.md) collects usage data in order to help improve your experience.
 The data is anonymous.
 It is collected by Microsoft and shared with the community.

-You can opt-out of telemetry by setting the following environment variable to '1' or 'true':
+You can opt-out of telemetry by setting the following environment variable to `1` or `true`:
 ```plain
 set COYOTE_CLI_TELEMETRY_OPTOUT=1
 ```